 Architectural oddities such as the Gaskell Memorial Tower and the Ruskin Rooms by Richard Harding Watt look like they belong on the Mediterranean shore rather than in landlocked Cheshire.
 These quirky Victorian era creations, planted on a Medieval street pattern, and bordered by the rolling parkland of Tatton Park, make it an unusual and charming day out destination.

-Here we’ve listed some of our favourite places to eat in Knutsford and in the surrounding villages, plus recommendations for things to do.
+Here we’ve listed some of our favourite cafes, pubs and restaurants in Knutsford and in the surrounding villages, plus recommendations for things to do.
 From the art house cinema to the gelato creamery to the restaurant serving up dishes from a Michelin Star winning chef, this characterful town 45 minutes by train from Manchester has much to offer.

 -